 Progress is being made in systematically approaching the problem, with designs underway for many of the treatment facilities.
 Operation and maintenance continues for the facilities that are in place.
 Progress reports are being provided to the Office of Surface Mining to assist them in their oversight of the project.
 Act 157 of 2012 provides for additional funding sources to pay for the required operation and maintenance of the treatment facilities.
+The structural elements regarding site and operator eligibility regarding funding through Act 157 are being developed via a collaborative process with the Mining and Reclamation Advisory Board.

-Final Rulemaking-Coal Permit Fees
+Coal Permit Fees